MISSION STATEMENT

 Each student's dress and personal appearance should be such as not to disrupt or distract the educational environment of the school.
 Each student’s clothing must fit appropriately as determined by the school administration.

-Women and girls clothing should not be skin tight, too revealing, too short, or hang too low.
+Women's and girls’ clothing should not be skin-tight, too revealing, too short, or hang too low.
 Tube tops, halter tops, or spaghetti straps are not permissible.
-All shorts, skirts and dresses should be knee-length.
+All shorts, skirts, and dresses should be knee-length.
 Athletic gear, such as leggings, are not appropriate while on campus.
 Undergarments should not be visible.

 If there is doubt as to the appropriateness of some attire, it should not be worn.
 All dress code decisions concerning appropriateness may be determined at the discretion of the administration.